-The 2nd method the reverse of this.
-The student runs the pitch tester and shares the screen so you can read the pitches from their computer.
-The 2nd method seems better to me because the sound is not transmitted over the internet, but heard directly by computer running the pitch tester.
+The 1st method has the pitch tester running on a computer with the coach/adult present with the students.
+The coach runs the pitch tester and shares the screen so you can read the pitches from their computer.
+This method seems best because the sound is not transmitted over the internet but heard directly by computer running the pitch tester.
 However, there is a concern that the student may be able to see the screen or be given clues by someone else if not directly viewing the screen.
 Despite that, I still think this method is better since it is basically the same as doing it live.

 The sound is picked up by the computer and the pitch tester shows the pitch.
-When the screen is shared, you can read the cents to enter into the spreadsheet.
-The 2nd method also requires the microphone to be connected to both pitch tester and Zoom.
-Also, the student computer should be operated by a coach and the screen turned so the student cannot see it.
-This will require the coach to practice operating the pitch testing program.
+When the screen is shared, you can read the cents.
+This method also requires the microphone to be connected to both pitch tester and Zoom.
+This is the biggest problem to overcome and where the most time may be spent problem solving.